Contentsquare launches new AI agent and analytics capabilities across ChatGPT apps, LLM traffic, and conversation intelligence ->

 What it helps you do: Mixpanel opts for a self-serve approach to behavior analytics.
 Instead of traditional reports based on sessions and pageviews, they provide event-based tracking.

-Once you’ve set up your events, properties, and user characteristics, Mixpanel helps you answer:
+Once you've set up your events, properties, and user characteristics, Mixpanel helps you answer these 3 questions:

-• What is the drop-off rate at each step of the conversion funnel?
+• What's the drop-off rate at each step of the conversion funnel?

 • Which user cohorts converted best?